its-manny/HeadFirstDesignPatterns/README.md

 ### Factory Method
 > Defines as interface for creating an object, but lets subclasses decide which class to instantiate.
 Factory Method
 > lets a class defer instantiation to subclasses.
+### Abstract Factory
+> Provides and interface for creating families of related or dependent objects without specifying their concrete
+> classes.